 Any website is better judged by its aesthetic look.
-Yes, we are surely judging a book by its cover!
-I mean, of course, the product listings matter, but only after you are convinced about the look and feel of the website, you do proceed ahead in your shopping journey. .
+Yes, we are indeed judging a book by its cover!
+I mean, of course, the product listings matter, but only after you are convinced about the look and feel of the website do you proceed ahead in your shopping journey. .
 Almost like when we run into a hotel randomly, the only factor influencing our behavior is how pretty it looks!
 Even though you haven’t even checked the rooms, your reasoning somewhere fits your agenda.

 - In UX design, we call this an Aesthetic usability effect.

-Users often perceive aesthetically pleasing design as a design that’s more usable.
+- Users often perceive aesthetically pleasing design as a more functional design.

-- The second important factor is called the “Gestalt Principle”.
-The principle stands perfectly aligned to eCommerce sites stating how important it is to place the products in proper patterns.
-Either placing similar products together, creating a pattern, replicating a continuity, or displaying proximity.
+- The second important factor is called the “Gestalt Principle.”
+The principle stands perfectly aligned with eCommerce sites stating how important it is to place the products in good patterns.
+For example, putting similar products together, creating a design, replicating a continuity, or displaying proximity.

-When the UI is clearly defined, we move on to define the perfect search bar that ultimately brings the products to the screen.
+When the UI is clearly defined, we define the perfect search bar that ultimately brings the products to the screen.

 The Perfect Search

-Now that the UI carpet has been rolled out, we perfect our search bar.
-A few techniques if used wisely can change the eCommerce experience.
+Now that the UI carpet has been rolled out, we have perfected our search bar.
+A few techniques, if used wisely, can change the eCommerce experience.
 And we can’t emphasize this any less!

-- Categorize the products: When you are a merchandiser who carries diversified products, it’s necessary to branch them into respective categories.
-You carry products from the fitness domain, beauty, apparel, and even home accessories.
-But imagine someone searching for ‘Paints’.
+- Categorize the products: When you are a merchandiser carrying diversified products, you must branch them into respective categories.
+You have products from the fitness domain, beauty, apparel, and even home accessories.
+But imagine someone searching for ‘Paints.’
 Although they are looking for nail paints, the display page is flooded with home paints and nail paints.
 Avoid this.

 Segregate your products into proper categories to get results for the intended search.